glennga/aconitum/README.md

 python3 aconitum/_asterixdb.py
 ```

 6. Analyze the results!
-The results will be stored in the `out` folder under `results.json` as single line JSON documents.
+The results will be stored in the `out` folder under `results.json` as JSONL documents.

 ### Couchbase

 1. Ensure that Couchbase 7.0 is installed and configured on the node to run the experiments on.
 Docs on the install can be found [here](https://docs.couchbase.com/server/7.0/install/ubuntu-debian-install.html).
 Use the deb package instructions to get the latest and greatest.
-The memory for the Data service is half of the system memory (4096 MB).
-The only other service that is made available is the Index service (2048 MB).
+The memory for the Data service should be about 1GB (1024 MB).
+The only other service that is made available is the Index service, and this should be allocated the remainder of the possible memory (3GB, or 3072 MB).
 The `Max Parallelism` parameter should be set to the number of cores of your system (in our case, 4).
+Note that if the `CREATE INDEX` times are longer than desired, increase the OS swap size.
 2. Create the bucket to hold all of your data.
-This should utilize the entire cluster's memory-data quota (4096 MB in this case).
+This should utilize the entire cluster's memory-data quota (1024 MB in this case).
 Change the bucket's ejection-method policy from _Value-only_ to _Full_.
 3. Create the collections.
 The default scope of the bucket houses each collection.

 ```sql